-This information has been prepared to help you understand more about secondary bone cancer.
-It includes basic information about how secondary bone cancer is diagnosed and treated.
+This information has been prepared to help you understand more about secondary bone cancer – cancer that has spread to the bones from another part of the body.
+It includes general information about how secondary bone cancer is diagnosed and treated.

 - are attached to muscles to allow movement

 - contain bone marrow, which produces and stores new blood cells

 - store proteins, minerals and nutrients, such as calcium.